stencila/stencila/docs/steps/0001-cell-editor-it1.md

-# Instructions `CodeEditor - Iteration I`
+# CodeEditor - Iteration I

+## Goal

+Restructure Sheets and Document to use a shared `CodeEditor` component and improve the architecture of `SheetEditor`.

+## Tasks

-Use the same node model in Sheet and Document, so that rendering and manipulation works in the same way
+- Use the same node model in Sheet and Document, so that rendering and manipulation works in the same way
+- Turn `MiniLangEditor` into a generalized `CodeEditor` component
+- Restructure `SheetEditor` and improve handling of the state for controlling cell editing.

 ## CodeEditor

-A Component that is as general as possible, so that we can re-use it for other purposes later

-Props:
+Keep this componenent as simple and general as possible.
+Disable experimental features

+Context:
 - `editorSession`: an editorSession with a document, containing a node with a `string` or `text` property

+Properties:
+- `name`: (optional) used to distinguish surface
 - `path`: path to a property containing source code

-## Embedding into Document

-- Use a Component extending `IsolatedNodeComponent`
-- embed a `CodeEditor` providing the real editorSession and cell

-## Embedding into Sheet

-- Sheet maintains a stub instance of a sheet document, with one cell
+## Restructure `SheetEditor`

-- There are two components with a `CodeEditor` instance for the very same cell of the stub-sheet: for the expression bar and the cell-editor
+- Sheet maintains an extra tiny document with one cell used for the `FormulaBar` and for the `FormulaEditor`
-- Sheet has a state controlling if the cell-editor is visible
+- Sheet has a state controlling if the `FormulaEditor` is visible
-- Focusing the ExpressionBar or entering the cell-editor activates the edit mode
+- Setting the selection in either the `FormulaBar` or the `FormulaEditor` activates the edit mode
-- Confirming, canceling, or blurring the editor deactivates the edit mode
+- Setting the selection in the sheet de-activates the edit mode
+- Entering a cell puts the selection into the `FormulaEditor`
-- Expression-Bar: should render the source of the currently selected (anchor) cell
+- Canceling editing sets the selection into the current anchor cell
-- Cell-Editor:
-  - is a floating element that is positioned over the currently selected cell
-  - if not in edit mode: render as invisible, otherwise visible and position over the current (anchor) cell
-- when entering edit mode: reset the history of the stub editor session and set the content of the stub-cell to the content of the original cell
-- when confirming (enter): write the content into the original cell and select the next cell
+- Confirming (`ENTER`) updates the current anchor cell and selects the next cell below the current cell
-- when leaving (enter or blur): write the content into the original cell
+- When the selection is changed on the sheet while editing a cell, then the last anchor cell is updated
-- when canceling: clear the content of the stub cell and on cancel the editor is closed without changes
+- The `FormulaBar` always displays the content of the current anchor cell

-### Notes from Reviewing the current implementation

-We need to re-factor a bit.

-- for Sheets try to create a structure like this (feel free to change naming)
+- The `FormulaEditor` is a floating element positioned over the current anchor cell; it is invisible when not in edit mode

+**Proposed Structure:**

 ```
-SheetApp:
-- gets EditorSession for a SheetDocument
-- creates a staging EditorSession for cell editing (with a sheet document with only one cell)
+App -> loads document, creates EditorSession)
-- layout:
+  - SheetEditor
-  - ToolPane (?)
+    - ToolPane
-    - SheetToolbar (-> regular `Toolbar`)
+      - Toolbar
       - ExpressionBar
   - ContentPane
-      - SheetPane: scrollable canvas for sheet (currently SheetComponent)
+      - SheetComponent scrollable canvas for sheet
+        - FormulaEditor -> owned by SheetEditor, passed as 'overlay'
-      - ContextPane: e.g. to show contextual function documentation, issues panel etc.
+      - ContextPane -> e.g. for contextual function documentation, issues panel etc.
-      - "FloatingCellEditor"
+  - StatusPane
-  - StatusPane:
+    - StatusBar
-    - StatusBar: a bar at the bottom, e.g. shows number of errors, etc.
-    - WorkflowPanes: e.g. FindAndReplace
+    - WorkflowPane -> e.g. FindAndReplace
-- state:
-  - `cellEditing`: ~ 'is cursor in cell editor'
-    - `true` => FloatingCellEditor is visible (and positioned)
-    - `false` => FloatingCellEditor is hidden
 ```

-- Derive the `cellEditing` state from the selection:
-  - either it changes on the 'real' session, then quit cell-editing
-  - or it changes in the 'staging' session, then start / continue cell-editing
+** Maintaining `edit` state

+- Watch for selection changes in both `EditorSession`s, of the sheet, and of the formula:
+  - selection has changed in sheet:
+    - update the formula (for `FormulaBar`)
+    - if in edit mode: de-activate edit mode
-  - set selection in the 'staging' session to null when closing (confirm, cancel, blur)
+  - selection changed in formula:

-- Just remove or deactivate existing code which is 'in the way'
+    - if not in edit mode: activate edito mode
+- When entering edit mode, clear the history of the `FormulaEditor`
+- Keep the cell id of the anchor cell, so that you know which cell to update when the editor is 'blurred' via selection change